bowmanmc/bowmanmc.github.com/index.md

 QGIS, Atom, Docker, Jira, Jenkins

 ## Work History

-### Principal Software Engineer, Applied Information Sciences
+### Director of Product Management, Mile Two
-### Dayton, Ohio – 2014-Present
+### Dayton, Ohio - 2017-Present
 Security Clearance: TS/SCI.
-Principal Software Engineer for several contracts for the National Geospatial-Intelligence Agency (NGA) and the National Air and Space Intelligence Center (NASIC) developing web-based mapping and data visualization applications for intelligence analysts.
-Worked closely with end users to understand their job functions and needs first, then built tools to help distill a large amount of complex data into a useful format and answer key intelligence questions.
+Led the development of products for both commercial and DoD (AFRL, NGA, and NASIC) clients.
+Managed cross-functional teams to develop highly technical applications, with an eye towards design and usability, to help analysts better utilize technology to accomplish their missions.
-####  React, Angular, D3, Leaflet, Sass, Node.js, Docker
+#### React, Angular, D3, Electron, Sass

 ### Adjunct Professor, Sinclair Community College
 ### Dayton, Ohio – 2014-Present
 Adjunct professor for the Computer Information Systems department, teaching an evening programming course one night a week.
 Instructed students from a wide range of backgrounds, ages, and skill levels.
 Courses taught include Introduction to Problem Solving and Computer Programming (C++), Web Development with HTML and CSS, C++ Software Development, and Java Software Development.
 ####  C++, HTML/CSS, Java

+### Principal Software Engineer, Applied Information Sciences
+### Dayton, Ohio – 2014-2017
+Security Clearance: TS/SCI.
+Principal Software Engineer for several contracts for the National Geospatial-Intelligence Agency (NGA) and the National Air and Space Intelligence Center (NASIC) developing web-based mapping and data visualization applications for intelligence analysts.
+Worked closely with end users to understand their job functions and needs first, then built tools to help distill a large amount of complex data into a useful format and answer key intelligence questions.
+####  React, Angular, D3, Leaflet, Sass, Node.js, Docker

 ### Principal Software Engineer, Booz Allen Hamilton
 ### Dayton, Ohio – 2011-2014